Introduction of Nanotechnology

 Are nanomaterials safe to use?

 It depends.
 The scientific agreement is that nanomaterials are not inherently good or bad, so each one must be assessed separately.
 Although there is no proven toxicity for those currently used as food ingredients or in food contact surfaces, there is still not enough research available on their long-term effects.
+We don’t know yet how nanotechnology is changing the world.

 The concern of regulatory bodies and consumer associations is that the same properties that make them so useful (like their ability to penetrate cell membranes), could also be harmful for consumers and industry workers.